live4thamuzik/ArchL4TM/README.md

   - Paru
   - Yay

-  # Detection for NVIDIA GPU:
+  # Detection for NVIDIA GPU: (I use a custom kernel and hyprland, if you don't want dkms just update global_functions.sh)
   - Script will use lspci to detect and install NVIDIA drivers
   - nvidia-dkms
   - libglnvd